 Look at all the choice!
-It makes it very hard, even with an idea of what colours and gemstones I want.
-Jaspers and Agates here in the front trays.
+It makes it very hard, even with an idea of the colours and gemstones I want.
+Jaspers and Agates are here in the front trays.
 Some of the hanging ones are Rock Crystal (colourless quartz) Lapis Lazuli, Turquoise, Blue Beryl, Aquamarine and Rose Quartz.
 Just as well they’re colour co-ordinated, much easier!

 I hope you enjoyed looking at these.
-Do have a look through my website, see if you recognise any of the beads from the pictures.
+Do have a look through my website.
+See if you recognise any of the beads from the pictures.